 There is an increase in the number of colleges and universities which allow you to substitute a video presentation with your college app.
 In some cases, it substitutes for a written essay.
-Others simply submit a video as one of your college profile pieces.
+Others simply submit a video as one of their college profile pieces.
 Let’s dig into the strategy behind using a video supplement in your college application.

 Whether written or filmed, first impressions are paramount to so many opportunities in life.
 When that first impression comes via a video introduction, that video supplement becomes your first, in-person appearance.
 Therefore, every moment you spend on creating and filming your video essay must be laden with golden inspiration.

-Choose positive experiences, traits and talents which set you apart from every other person on the planet.
+Choose positive experiences, traits, and talents which set you apart from every other person on the planet.
 Before you begin the process, you should know with absolute certainty what makes you a unique addition to any campus.
 Plus, you must be committed to any and all colleges and universities you apply to.

 So how do you go about making a striking video sales pitch in one or two minutes which will set you apart from every other applicant?
-First, approach this as what it is—a 60 to 120 second commercial designed to convince college administrators that they want you.
+First, approach this as what it is—a 60 to 120-second commercial designed to convince college administrators that they want you.
 You are creating one of the most definitive college supplements.
 With this in mind, consider the following dos and don’ts

 DO’s of creating a video supplement for college

-- Research and adhere to the college or university specific prompts and guidelines.
+- Research and adhere to the college or university-specific prompts and guidelines.

 - Thoroughly address the required prompt(s).
 This is the most essential consideration.
 Keep content in mind at all times.